marklogic-community/mlphp/examples/README.md

    To set up roles, go to the MarkLogic [Admin interface](http://localhost:8001/), click Security, click Roles, and then click the Create tab.

-6. Configure the permissions for the the `mlphp/examples/photomap/uploads` directory so PHP can read, write, and execute.
+7. Configure the permissions for the the `mlphp/examples/photomap/uploads` directory so PHP can read, write, and execute.
 For example, for Unix, in your OS console, go to `mlphp/examples/photomap` and execute the following:

        % sudo chmod 777 uploads

-7. Setup is complete!
-To see MLPHP in action, access the following:
+8. Setup is complete!
+To see MLPHP in action, browse to:

         http://localhost/~user/mlphp/examples